EllieQuispe/To-Do-List/README.md

 <br>

 ## Purpose
-I chose to develop this web application due to its versatile functionality, offering a platform where I could implement and reinforce my programming skills.
-Also, I am a firm believer in the effectiveness of daily to-do lists for staying organized.
-Therefore, creating a to-do list application not only allowed me to put theoretical knowledge into practical use but also served as a valuable and relatable project that aligns with my own productivity preferences.
+I'm developing a to-do list application because of its flexibility.
+It allows me to freely add or remove features, providing an ideal way to practice a wide range of essential programming skills.
+Moreover, I'm a firm believer in the organizational power of to-do lists.
+Therefore, this project is a perfect opportunity to apply theory directly and create a tool that aligns with my own productivity methods.

 ## Built using
 * HTML